When To Call a Doctor

 - You have signs of damage

-to the nerves or blood vessels, such as numbness, tingling, a pins-and-needles
+to the nerves or blood vessels.
+Signs include numbness, tingling, a pins-and-needles

-sensation in your foot, or pale or bluish skin.
+feeling in your foot, and pale or bluish skin.

 If you have had an Achilles tendon injury in the past and